WRXinYue/ocean-hub/src/docs/install/manual.md

 *7.* That is it.
 ----------------------------------------------------------------
 Well done!
-Now, you have an environment that run to Misskey.
+Now, you have an environment that run to Ocean.

 ### Launch normally
 Just `NODE_ENV=production pnpm run start`.
 GLHF!